Jane (Younkin) Showman was born on Dec. 19, 1819 in Somerset County, PA, the daughter of George and Nancy (Johnson) Younken.

 Sadly, Frances passed away on May 10, 1900.
 Her remains were placed into rest within the earth at Normalville Cemetery.

-George lived for six years as a widower.
-He also made a living as a carpenter and circa 1906 lived in Connellsville.
+George spent his widowed years making a living as a carpenter and circa 1906 lived in Connellsville.

-On May 30, 1906, he married again, to dressmaker Laura Frances (Smith) Cadwallader (1847-1934), daughter of William R. and Hanna Keziah Smith, and a native of Unionville, Bellefonte, Centre County, PA.
-Laura also was a widow, having lost her husband Warren on Feb.
+On May 30, 1906, he married again, to dressmaker Flora Frances "Laura" (Smith) Cadwallader (1847-1934), daughter of William R. and Hanna Keziah Smith, and a native of Unionville, Bellefonte, Centre County, PA.
+Flora also was a widow, having lost her husband Warren on Feb.
 24 1898.
 She brought two children to the marriage, Roy S. Cadwallader and Glenn A. Cadwallader.

 In August 1934, she traveled to State College to visit with some nieces.
 She suffered a stroke while there, and died.
 Her remains were returned to Fayette County for burial in Ohiopyle Cemetery.
 Rev. J.S.
 Brownlee, of the First Baptist Church, led the funeral service.

-Son James G. Showman (1882- ? ) was born in 1882.
+Son James G. Showman (1881- ? ) was born on Sept.
+3, 1881.
 At the age of 18, he resided in Normalville, Fayette County and labored as a blacksmith.
 On March 15, 1900, the 18-year-old James married 17-year-old Stella Leonard, also of Normalville and the daughter of S.E. and Sadie Leonard.
 Justice of the peace C. Stillwagon officiated at the ceremony, held in Connellsville.

 ~ Daughter Catherine (Showman) Johnson ~